Looking to make some healthy food swaps, but don’t know where to begin?

 Healthy Food Swap:

-For dressings: extra virgin olive oil, flax seed oil, hemp oil, avocado oil (NOTE: hemp and flax oils should not be cooked with since they have a very low smoke point).
+For dressings: extra virgin olive oil, flaxseed oil, hemp oil, avocado oil

 Have you ever taken a look at the ingredient list on your bread bag?